EricLambrecht/toastpusher/README.md

 ## What does it do?

 * Add/remove & toggle different Pusher channel configs (by setting key, cluster, channel & event name).
-* Display notifications for these settings
+* Instantly display notifications as soon as the configured pusher channels receive events.